ahsantahseen/Burger-Builder/README.md

 <br>
 2.)
 Once you open the folder, run cmd and type "npm install".
 <br>
 3.)
-Once you've installed the app, type "npm start" and it should start on your local network and availiable via Browser.
+Once you've installed the app, type "npm start" and it should start on your local network and availiable via Browser

 ### Screenshots
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/bHhk806/burger-Builder1.jpg" alt="burger-Builder1" border="0"></a>